 Who Can Volunteer in the Kitchen?

-A common misconception is that only women can volunteer at WC&S. Anyone over 16 years of age can help out in the kitchen.
+A common misconception is that only women can volunteer at WC&S. Anyone over 16 years of age who is fully vaccinated for COVID-19 can help out in the kitchen.

 Should I Talk to the Residents?